 Taxis are one of the main ways that people who don’t drive get around The Azores.
 Most of the taxis have fixed prices for trips to the airport, between towns, to the start of a walk, etc.

 A list of taxi drivers and their contact details (phoning is best, don’t bother e-mailing) can be found on the Pico Taxi Drivers website.

-Several companies on Pico island offer scooter and motorbike rental including:
+Several companies on Pico island offer scooter and motorbike rentals, including:

 Note: If you’re riding a scooter on Pico, check that you’re actually covered if you have an accident.
 Many people assume that a full car licence (even with an international driving licence add-on) means that they can legally ride scooters, but this isn’t always the case.
 If it isn’t the case, it would mean that your travel medical insurance might not cover you in the event of an accident.

 Hitchhiking doesn’t seem to be very common in The Azores.
 It’s definitely something you can try on Pico: there are no motorways and often there’s just one main road, so that’ll make things easier, but don’t expect to see many other hitchhikers or expect cars to stop very often.

 From Pico, you can easily get to the island of Faial and the island of São Jorge by ferry.
 Ferries to São Jorge go from both Madalena and São Roque do Pico.
 Ferries to Faial go from Madalena.

 From Pico Airport, there are direct flights to Lajes International Airport on Terceira and Ponta Delgada Airport on São Miguel Island.
 You can get to all of the other islands, but it’ll involve a stopover on either Terceira or São Miguel.